codacy/codacy-coverage-reporter-action/README.md

 2. [Generate a supported code coverage report](https://docs.codacy.com/coverage-reporter/#generating-coverage) on each push to your repository.

-3. Add the following to a file `.github/workflows/codacy-coverage-reporter.yaml` in your repository.
-Update the sample code with the access token and the paths to the report files generated previously:
+3. Add the following to a file `.github/workflows/codacy-coverage-reporter.yaml` in your repository, where `PATH_TO_REPORT` is the path to the coverage report:

     ```yaml
     name: Codacy Coverage Reporter